BDS IN THE PEWS

 Interchurch Organization for Development Cooperation (ICCO) - Netherlands

-- Mission: “to work towards a world in which people live in dignity and prosperity, a world where poverty and injustice are no longer present.”
+- Mission: to “work towards a world in which people can live in dignity and well-being, a world without poverty and injustice.”

-- Uses government funds to support groups and projects that are active in BDS campaigns, including Coalition of Women for Peace, BADIL, Electronic Intifada (EI), and Defense for Children International – Palestine Section (DCI-PS).
+- Partners with and uses government funds to support groups that are active in BDS campaigns, including Coalition of Women for Peace (CWP), BADIL, Electronic Intifada, Al Haq, Public Committee Against Torture in Israel (PCATI), Defense for Children International – Palestine Section (DCI-PS), Addameer, and others.
 Also works with the World Council of Churches (WCC), a leader in anti-Israel church divestment campaigns.

 - Economic Cooperation or Economic Warfare?, Jody Sieradzki, The Jerusalem Post, December 8, 2013